JigglyTheDuck/swaptunes/docs/whitepaper.md

 - An address can only vote on a single proposal at a time.
 - Votes (and the tokens) are locked for 14 days.
 - To initiate a proposal, the proposer must have at least 1% of the required funds.

+## Post launch

+Jiggly will eventually transform into a general market composer making it possible to compose music out of arbitrary market data.
+Meanwhile the smart contract is expected to evolve beyond music into other creative mediums dictated by the DAO.